Could you help young people to have the best year of their life yet?

 • A covering letter (500 words max.) that outlines your personal vision, values and motivations for this role, as well as any skills you have developed through working in this field.

-The final deadline for this role is 5pm on 26th April 2023.
 Applications will start to be processed as soon as they are received.
-If we think you might be a good fit, you will be invited to meet with us for an informal chat over Zoom and thereafter we will invite you to an assessment day on 8th, 9th or 10th May, where you'll get the chance to interact with some of our young people.
+If we think you might be a good fit, you will be invited to meet with us for an informal chat over Zoom and thereafter we may invite you to an assessment day W/C 23-27th March 2026 where you'll get the chance to interact with some of our young people.
+Please make us aware on interview if you cannot make these dates.